 Fun Fun Fun Fest is another festival that takes place in late fall.
 This year it was headlined by MGMT and Lionel Ritchie.
 Now In its eight year running, Fun Fun Fun Fest is known as one of the most innovative and imaginative music festivals ever.
 Complete with collections, demos, and expositions of athletics, comedy, cuisine, and art.
 A tradition with this festival is to have everyone ride their bike to and from it.
 This is to help the city’s goal to go green.
 So on this weekend, thousands of bikes descend on the streets, all peddling downtown to experience food, fun, and great music.

 South by Southwest is the most prominent festival in the spring.
 This one is dedicated to independent and lesser known bands, and especially many start up bands from around Austin itself.
 But the most important mission of this festival is to provide the people with an insider look at the future of the music industry.
 They do this through panels and discussions with some of the industry’s leading producers, songwriters, and more.
 Equally famous is the film festival aspect of this festival.
 Independent films are shown and critiqued, and future film methods and techniques are debated and tested in front of all of the attendees.
 Making this one of the most interesting festivals, because you get a hands on look at what is to come in the entertainment industry.

 With its commitment to fostering and exploring new musical talent as well as the sheer quantity of music coursing through the town, Austin is truly unique.
 Musicians and bands are flocking to the city that promises to give them a chance, making it an exciting and thrilling adventure of good tunes and melodies for all who choose to partake in the music scene.

-Marissa Muller, AR Student Correspondent
+Marissa Muller, Abbey Road Student Correspondent